hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/04c-Components.md

       + communicating its current value
     + all the pages/tabs sharing its communication channel $\to$ display the same value
     + refreshing each of the pages $\to$ displaying the same value as each other
-    + conforing to the "same-origin" policy
+    + comforming to the "same-origin" policy
     + not supported by major browsers